 Originating lenders do not need to have construction experience if the servicing lender will administer the construction phase.
 Servicing lenders must meet the requirements outlined in Paragraph 12.13.
-Builder/contractors must meet the requirement outlined in Paragraph 12.14.
+Builder/contractors must meet the requirement

+Paragraph 12.28 Rehabilitation and Repair with Purchase of Existing Dwellings outlined in Paragraph 12.14.
 The borrower may not act as the general contractor.
 A preconstruction conference with all parties is strongly encouraged.